Brazil Supreme Court justice orders investigation into Google, Telegram execs

+The bill would put the onus on internet companies, search engines and social messaging services to find and report illegal material, instead of leaving it to the courts, and charge hefty fines for failures to do so.

+Google declined to comment on the matter, while Telegram did not respond to a request for comment.

-(Reporting by Ricardo Brito; Writing by Peter Frontini; Editing by Jonathan Oatis)
+(Reporting by Ricardo Brito; Writing by Peter Frontini; Editing by Jonathan Oatis and Cynthia Osterman)

 ((Peter.Siqueira@thomsonreuters.com; +55 11 56447727;))